kennygea/6853-Project/README.md

 ## Training and Testing with CelebA:
  - Download the image_align_celeba data set and put in in /data/[dir_name]
  - Then to train, run:

  	$ python3 main.py --dataset dir_name --input_height 64 --is_train --crop

 ## Current Status
- - T=5 set currently
+ - Working with both MNIST and CelebA
- - Change self.T in model.py to set number of parallel Generators and Discriminators
+ - Change self.T in model.py to change the number of Generator and Discriminators you want to train with

 ## Author
 Kenny Gea, Logan Engstrom